 If the owner of the offending content refuses to take it down, you may be tempted to turn to paid removal services.
 Unfortunately, this may be a very expensive and arduous process to removal.
 Often times the negotiations associated with this process can take as long as working to bury negative Google results directly.
 There are a number of reasons for this but the two biggest ones are time and negotiation.

 Site owners tend to be protective of their content and have spent their own time or money when creating it.
 This is why they tend to not be very receptive to the idea of removing it.
 Also, most often the contact details you can find on a site are not checked frequently which means the time you have to spend simply waiting to hear back from the owner can be very long.

 There are a number of businesses and “consultants” popping up all over the place who claim that they can bury negative Google results and fix your online presence practically overnight.
 However, if this person or company is focusing on building your brand with long-term results in mind, then they wouldn’t be making a promise that they can’t necessarily keep.
 The fact of the matter is, nobody can completely control Google results.

 If someone says that they can fix your online reputation overnight, RUN!

 In all likelihood, they are using black-hat SEO practices that try to trick search engines into quick, short-term results.
 While this may work for a week or two (at best), it is not a long-term solution.
-You will see those negative search results resurface after a short period of time, and you will be back to where you started – but with less money.
+Your attempt to push down the negative search results will fail, and after a short period of time they will resurface.
+This means you will be right back where you started – but with less money.
 Search engines have been battling deceptive firms that use black hat tactics for years, and are now so good at flagging the activity that it often backfires, bringing the negative Google result back into prominence.